Shuttlerock/trailer/README.md

 end
 ```

+The middleware will automatically trace exceptions as well, so you can see for a particular `trace_id` if anything went wrong.

 ### No Rails?

 You can use the Middleware in any rack application.
 You'll have to add this somewhere: